 ents.
 This will accustom the child to the best of musical sound.

 I have collected quite a few different kinds of instruments for my children.
 Sometimes the instruments don't work as intended.
 The sound is not beautiful or it is much too loud.
 I once bought a bell stick instrument with a huge number of bells that were way too loud.
 I plan to take it apart and make many smaller versions with just a couple of bells on each stick.
 I have not yet purchased an instrument that my children can not handle but that would be another reason to put them away.

 List of Instruments to rotate on the Music Shelf: Here is a list of possible musical instruments that work well for toddlers.
 Try to find the smaller size of instruments that would fit the hand of the child it is intended for.
 Always purchase the real instruments and avoid the toy and plastic versions.
 If money is a factor, buying one quality musical instrument is better than a houseful of cheap, second-rate, pretend ones.

 - Hand Drum

 You can tell that most of the instruments are percussion instruments due to the children's movement ability.
 The instruments are not put out all at once.
 It's a list for rotation.
 Each instrument is stored in a bag individually.
 If you have a xylophone of some kind, it does not go into a bag.

 Maria is a teacher and trained Montessori Guide for ages 3-6 and 6-9 and trained Assistant for 0-3, from Sundsvall.
-She has a three year old daughter and a one year old son and all three work at the local Montessori School.
-The husband and father is a carpenter and builds the Montessori Furniture needed in the home.
+She has a three-year-old daughter and a one-year-old son and all three work at the local Montessori School.
+The husband and father is a carpenter and build the Montessori Furniture needed in the home.
 Maria blogs at Villa Maria Montessori - The Montessori Guide and can also be found at The Villa Maria Facebook page.